Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 log/atlassian-jira.log

-Ok, so now we know the glob pattern log/*.log*.
-We are going to annotate the Pod, these annotations will tell Collectord to look at the data volume recursively and try to find the logs that match log/*.log*.
+OK, so now we know the glob pattern log/*.log*.
+We are going to annotate the Pod.
+These annotations will tell Collectord to look at the data volume recursively and try to find the logs that match log/*.log*.

 kubectl annotate pod jira \